Lavelliane/open5gs-roaming-docs/docs/roaming-setup/README.md

-# Open5GS Roaming Setup
+# 5G Roaming

-Welcome to the Open5GS Roaming Setup documentation.
+Welcome to the 5G Roaming documentation.
 This section provides comprehensive guidance on setting up a 5G roaming environment using Open5GS on Docker.

-## Overview

-The roaming setup simulates communication between two network operators:

-- A **Home Network (H-PLMN)** with MCC 001, MNC 01
-- A **Visiting Network (V-PLMN)** with MCC 999, MNC 70

-Our documentation walks you through the entire process from understanding the architecture to testing the roaming functionality.

 ## Documentation Sections